MHickey2/First_Project/README.md

 - Next Page - Content broken down into 4 sections (Closing Text and image, Resources and form Section containing details and a registration Form)<br/>
 - Confirmation Page - Content (Image and Text and information Panels) displayed to User when they register for the Webinar.
 User not currently being redirected as the form is sending information to the Code Institute.<br/>
 <br/>
 There is an additional customised 404 Page - These page is shown when the page required is not available to the user.
 It consists of an Image and an error message.

+The Home Page Information panels on the bottom of the page have internal links to sections on the Lifestyle page, this allows the users to be taken directly to an area of interest i.e Body, Mind or Spirit Section.

+There is an inclusion of the top of the screen button at the bottom of each screen which will allow the user to return to the top of the screen, this is a handy feature particularly with pages with a lot of content and when on mobile screens.

  #### [Return to Table of Contents](#toc)
 ----
  ## Features  <a name="features"></a>
-There are some common featurses available on each page of the website.
+There are some common features available on each page of the website.

 The Logo is positioned at the top left corner and it also acts as a link back to the home page, wherever you are on the site.
 When a user scans your page, they are naturally drawn to the left hand side and it is a prominent convention in web design to follow this logic.

-The Navigation bar is positioned at the top right of the webpag on Desktop and middle screens, but is responsive and is redeployed where screen size gets smaller.
+The Navigation bar is positioned at the top right of the webpage on Desktop and middle screens, but is responsive and it is under the Logo when screen size gets smaller.

 <br/>
 <p align="center">